-- Ensuring that parents and pupils have easy access to the LA local offer through the schools own webpage. - Providing a SEN Information Report on the schools webpage. - Ensuring that families are provided with links with other agencies to support both the family and the pupil where appropriate. - A newsletter for parents of children with disabilities (CDN: Children's Disability Newsletter) is produced by the Local Authority three times a year and available to parents. - Parents are sign posted to services that will meet the needs of their own child. - The Local Authority parent partnership representative, is available for parents to discuss worries and concerns on 01942 48613. - Ensuring that families are able to access information about admission arrangements - Ensuring that families are informed about access arrangements for tests when necessary.

-- Planning effective transition between phases and key stages.
+- Ensuring that parents and pupils have easy access to the LA local offer through the schools own webpage. - Providing a SEN Information Report on the schools webpage. - Ensuring that families are provided with links with other agencies to support both the family and the pupil where appropriate. - Parents are sign posted to services that will meet the needs of their own child. - The Local Authority provide Family Hubs to support parents.
+Details can be found in the parent section of the school website in the section 'Family Links and Support' - Ensuring that families are able to access information about admission arrangements - Ensuring that families are informed about access arrangements for tests when necessary. - Planning effective transition between phases and key stages.
 This includes:- - A transition session for children moving between Year groups - Transition week for children moving from KS1 to KS2 - Transition days for children preparing to move to Secondary School. - Transition meetings between class teacher to discuss the needs of the children moving up - Transition meetings with high schools to discuss pupils and their needs